 In short,

-- Budget Everest Base Camp trek costs around $800 to $1,200 per person
+- Budget EBC trek costs around $1050 to $1,200 per person

-- Standard Everest Base Camp trek costs around $1,200 to $2,200 per person
+- Standard EBC trek costs around $1,200 to $2,200 per person

-- Luxury Everest Base Camp trek costs around $2,500 to $5,000+ per person
+- Luxury EBC trek costs around $2,500 to $5,000+ per person

-How to Choose the Right Everest Base Camp Trek Package
+How to Choose the Right Everest Base Camp Trek Package?

 So choosing a package is all about how you want the whole thing handled around you.

-Standard EBC trek packages are what most people quietly end up on.
-Not because they are advertised the best, but because they sit in the middle where things feel more manageable.
-Groups aren’t too big, the pacing is usually better, and the whole Everest Base Camp trek itinerary doesn’t feel rushed or chaotic.
+Standard EBC packages are what most people quietly end up on.
+Not because they are advertised the best, but because they sit in the middle where things feel more controlled.
+Groups aren’t too big, the pacing is usually better, and the whole itinerary doesn’t feel chaotic.

-Luxury Everest Base Camp trek packages are a different mindset.
+Luxury Everest trek packages are a different mindset.
 You’re not changing the trek itself, you’re just paying to make everything around it easier.
 Fewer people in the group, more attention from the guide, and sometimes options like helicopter return.
 It’s more about comfort than the walk.

 One thing that becomes obvious after you talk to people who’ve done it is this: the package name matters less than you think.
 Once you’re on the trail, it’s your guide, your group, the weather, and how your body handles altitude that actually shape the experience.
 Two people can book completely different Everest Base Camp trek packages and still end up having almost the same day on the mountain.